delfick/photons/docs/start/scripts.rst

     pass is used for registering special hooks in the configuration and for defining what dependency modules are required.

-    The second pass, is the ``post_register`` pass and is done once all dependencies are resolved and initialized.
+    You can also use the decorator with ``post_register=True`` and this function will be called once all the dependencies are resolved and initialized.
+    In this second pass we can inspect the configuration and do any setup we need to do.

 ``an_action``
-    This decorator registers a function to be a :term:`action`.
+    This decorator registers a function to be an action.

-    ``an_action`` takes some arguments that define common behaviour for the action..
+    ``an_action`` takes some arguments that define common behaviour for the action.

-    In this case we say that the user must specify a target to use, with the lan target being set by default.
+    In this case we say that the user must specify a reference and a target to use, with the lan target being set by default.

     We also ask that the reference be treated as a special reference.
 This means